-Most marijuana growing cultivation, until recent times, has been underground and illegal.
+Most marijuana cultivation until recent times has been underground and illegal.
 Although now both medical and recreational marijuana is legal, the additional legislation placed on growers of recreational marijuana may make producing and selling recreational marijuana prohibitive, leaving medical marijuana as the more attractive business option.

 Growing medical marijuana under a collective is still allowable under Proposition 215 and may be the better and more profitable choice for any previously underground marijuana cultivators that are not ready to embrace full recreational cultivation.
 Medical marijuana patients are also able to purchase products without all the taxes placed on recreational marijuana.
 Cultivating medical marijuana still provides a valuable service and may be more profitable, even as legalization legislation is increasing.